Garland scores twice, Coyotes top Vegas 4-1 for 1st win

 Arizona rookie Barrett Hayton, the fifth overall pick in the 2018 draft, assisted on Schmaltz’s goal in his NHL debut.
 The 19-year-old Hayton held off a defender with one arm while muscling a pass to Christian Dvorak on the wing.
 Dvorak got the primary assist when Schmaltz scored with 39 seconds left in the first period.

+“It’s something you dream of for a long time,” Hayton said.
+“Played a little longer than I would have thought.
+Overall, I thought it was a good game.”

-Garland backhanded the puck off the skate of Vegas defender Nicolas Hauge at the 8-minute mark of the first, the first goal for Arizona since Derek Stepan’s second-period goal in the season opener at Anaheim on Oct.
+Garland backhanded the puck off the skate of Vegas defender Nicolas Hague at the 8-minute mark of the first, the first goal for Arizona since Derek Stepan’s second-period tally in the season opener at Anaheim on Oct.
 3.

+“We just want to play the same way we always do no matter what,” Garland said.
+“But if they’re going in, that makes us a dangerous hockey team.”

 Theodore answered for the Golden Knights with 5 seconds left in the first.
 His shot eluded Kuemper, who had to deal with Vegas forward Max Pacioretty in his line of sight as the shot zipped toward the net.